smokephisticated/smokephisticated/pages/bongs/bongs.md

 <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/acrylic-bubble-base-water-pipe-colored-18cm.html"><img alt="Acrylic Bubble Base Water Pipe Colored" class="img-middle" src="/img/bongs/Acrylic-Bubble-Base-Water-Pipe-Colored.png" /></a>

-Now the cheapest in price, but still a very solid little pipe standing at 18 cm.
+Now, for the cheapest in price, but still a very solid little pipe standing at 18 cm.

 Besides the charming design; this highly rated piece features an acrylic build (providing durability and light weight), and a removable metal downtube and bowl for very convienient cleaning.
 A carb hole on the side makes for easy clearing, and the included rubber carb stopper makes for air-tight pulls while torching your sweet supply.
 Fill water up to where the bulged lines intersect for the best results.